johnmackintosh/johnmackintosh.github.io/_posts/2020-10-26-network-plots.md

 The resulting plot is fully interactive.
 You can scroll in, click on points, drag them around etc. It's marvellous, and it really impressed those who I showed it to.

-There is no way I could create this with the BI tools that are currently being used in my organisation.
 Yet another win for R!